-A living-donor liver transplant involves transplanting a portion of the liver from a living donor into a recipient whose liver no longer functions properly.
+A living-donor liver transplant is a surgery in which a portion of the liver from a healthy living person is removed and placed into someone whose liver is no longer working properly.

-The donor's remaining liver regenerates itself and returns to its normal volume and capacity within a couple of months after the surgery.
-Meanwhile, the transplanted liver portion grows and restores normal liver function in the recipient.
+The donor's remaining liver regrows and returns to its normal size, volume and capacity within a couple of months after the surgery.
+At the same time, the transplanted liver portion grows and restores normal liver function in the recipient.

 Why it's done

-Living-donor liver transplants are more common among children needing a liver transplant than among adults due to the scarcity of appropriately sized deceased-donor organs.
+Living-donor liver transplants are more common among children who need a liver transplant than among adults because suitable deceased-donor organs are scarce.

 Most living liver donors are close family members or friends of the liver transplant candidates.